GatorSense/hsi_toolkit_py/signature_detectors/README.md

 - ? palm_detector: Pairwise Adaptive Linear Matched Filter

-Suite of anomaly detectors to be implemented:
+Suite of signature detectors to be implemented (these use Quadratic programming active set method):
 - x hs_detector: Hybrid Subpixel Detector
 - x hsa_detector: Hybrid Structured/Abundance Detector
 - x hud_detector: Hybrid Unstructured Detector (Broadwater and Chellappa's method)

-Anomaly detectors can also be ran in *Segmented* mode with util/img_seg.py as shown in the demo script.
+Signature detectors can also be ran in *Segmented* mode with util/img_seg.py as shown in the demo script.
 Segmented mode is where a detector is applied to segments of the imagery separately (i.e., background statistics computed from segment rather than full image).

 Review and references for many of these signature detectors can be found in the literature review in Taylor Glenn's Ph.D. thesis: